 4. Be on alert for potentially coercive actions.

-Coercion in adoption can be overt or subtle, and involves anything that (intentionally or unintentionally) places pressure or manipulates a parent to place their child for adoption.
+Coercion in adoption can be overt or subtle and involves anything that (intentionally or unintentionally) places pressure or manipulates a parent to place their child for adoption.
 This attitude is not ethical in any situation.

-Even calling a woman a “birth mother” prior to placement can apply subtle pressure by prematurely assuming her decision to place.
-Before placement she is an expectant mother making an adoption plan that she may or may not continue with.
+Even calling a woman a “birth mother” before placement can apply subtle pressure by prematurely assuming her decision to place.
+Before placement, she is an expectant mother making an adoption plan that she may or may not continue with.

 Specific examples are varied.
 A few things to consider are how the agency handles the payment of living expenses, often called “birth mother expenses.”
 Ask the agency about the timing of such payment.
 Are vendors paid on behalf of the expectant mom, or is cash given to her directly?
 What sort of accounting is provided when funds are distributed?
 Is any portion of living expenses “reimbursed” to her after consent is signed (essentially paying her for placing)?